strapi/strapi/CONTRIBUTING.md

 $ yarn test:generate-app mysql
 ```

-You require a new app every time you run the tests.
-Otherwise, the test suite will fail.
+A new app is required every time you run the end-to-end tests< otherwise, the test suite will fail.
 A script is available to make this process easier: `node test/e2e.js`.
-It'll delete the current test app, generate a new one, and run the test suite.
+It will delete the current test app, generate a new one and run the test suite.

-**Changing the database:**
+### Changing the database

 By default the script `test/e2e,js` creates an app that uses `sqlite`.
 But you can run the test suites using different databases: